What is Citizen Science?

 - University of Vienna: Performance agreement (e.g. page 10)

 So far there are two central citizen science platforms in Austria.
-The Center for Citizen Science was established by the Ministry of Science, Research and Economy at the OeAD-GmbH and serves as an information and service centre for citizen science, open innovation and responsible science.
+The Center for Citizen Science was established by the Ministry of Education, Science & Research at the OeAD-GmbH and serves as an information and service centre for citizen science, open innovation and responsible science.
 The platform „Österreich forscht“ can be found at the University of Natural Resources and Life Sciences in Vienna.
 It forms a citizen science network of various partners from Austria.

 Contact point at research institutions

 How can citizen scientists participate?

 The requirements differ from project to project.
 In some projects data can be collected without any special skills, research questions can be initiated and analyses can be carried out, often after just a short introduction; in other cases special knowledge is required.

 The spectrum of activities for those interested is very broad.
 For example, hobby photographers take pictures of animals and thus document their prevalence, people interested in history help to preserve archives from World War II by means of transcriptions and people suffering from allergies who talk about their experiences and thereby supply new ideas for research questions.

 Current projects you can take part in

 Here you can find a great selection of projects which invite you to take part in research and in which work has been or is done with all sorts of different Citizen Science participation models.
 To the projects.